Extreme atmospheric rivers to bombard California with beneficial precipitation

 What’s driving this storminess

-The ocean storms thrusting the atmospheric rivers into coastline are both “bomb cyclones” or mid-latitude systems whose air pressures plummet rapidly, signaling rapid intensification.
+The ocean storms thrusting the atmospheric rivers into coastline are both “bomb cyclones,” or mid-latitude systems whose air pressures plummet rapidly, signaling rapid intensification.

 On Thursday morning, the first of the bomb cyclones had seen its pressure drop to nearly 950 millibars, which is typical for a Category 3 hurricane.
-The second bomb cyclone predicted on Sunday could see its pressure drop to 940 millibars, characteristic of many Category 4s.
+The second bomb cyclone predicted Sunday could see its pressure drop to 940 millibars, characteristic of many Category 4s.

 “Today’s cyclone west of Oregon is the strongest for October since at least 1950, and this weekend’s storm may be even stronger,” tweeted Richard James, a meteorologist who runs the World Climate Service, a private forecasting firm.